Thursday, June 9, 2011

 Early next morning (thankfully this is a winter festival so the sun doesn’t rise too early, but we are still talking about 5 am).
 The family dresses up again and sets off to the water body they prayed at the evening before.
 My MIL steps into the shallow water and waits for the sun to rise.
 As you can see in the photos there are several difference things on offer.
 I do not recollect them all, but among them is milk and fruits.
 First, my MIL offers the milk and then everyone in the family offers a tiny bit to the river and sun from the same pot.
 After my MIL finished her prayers she is becomes a holy person and her blessings are eagerly sought.

 It makes a lot of sense that the morning prayers, which also signal the end of the fasting, is the time when most people show up.
 So now we have family, friends, colleagues and I don’t know who else show up.
 Not every Bihari family will have someone fasting, so when a friend or extended family member is doing it they all come to enjoy the company of friends as is typical of any social gathering and wait for the blessings from my MIL.
+Total strangers might walk up and ask for her blessings too.
 After the prayers people walk up and touch her feet for her blessings.
 She puts kumkum on their forehead and offers them a small packet of sweets prepared the day before at home.

 After everyone returns home, meal preparation is in full swing.
 My MIL is offered the first meal.
 If you have ever fasted for 36 hours without so much as a drop of water, you don’t simply dive in and eat a meal.
 You take a little bite, sip some water and wait for it to settle into your stomach, before taking another bite and so it goes on.
 It is much like offering water or food to a starving person, you can’t simply fill them up.